Section 20 Examples

 Example 20.3 We now examine the weights assigned by different M-estimators.
 Recall from section 18 that M-estimators assign weights to observations based on the magnitude of their residuals, with larger residuals receiving smaller weights.

 Figure 20.3 shows the weights assigned by three different M-estimators: Huber, Bisquare and Hampel.
-The left plot shows the weights for all 30 observations.
-We can clearly see that observations 5, 15 and 25 (the outliers) receive very low weights from all three methods, confirming that these are correctly identified as outliers.
+The outliers (observations 5, 15 and 25) receive low weights from all three methods, confirming that they are correctly identified as outliers.
+However, the methods differ in how aggressively they down-weight these observations:

 These differences reflect the different shapes of the weight functions \(w(\varepsilon) = \psi(\varepsilon) / \varepsilon\) discussed in section 18.
-The Bisquare and Hampel methods are “redescending” M-estimators, meaning that sufficiently large residuals receive weight zero.
-The Huber method is not redescending, so all observations retain some influence.
+The Bisquare and Hampel methods use redescending \(\psi\)-functions, assigning zero weight to sufficiently large residuals.
+The Huber method uses a non-redescending \(\psi\)-function, so all observations retain some influence.

 Summary

-• Robust methods produce cleaner residual patterns than least squares when outliers are present, making diagnostics more reliable.
+- M-estimators produce cleaner residual patterns than least squares when outliers are present.

-• Redescending M-estimators (Bisquare, Hampel) assign zero weight to sufficiently large residuals, whilst the Huber method retains some influence for all observations.
+- Redescending M-estimators (Bisquare, Hampel) assign zero weight to sufficiently large residuals, whilst non-redescending M-estimators (LAV, Huber) retain some influence for all observations.